Shaunak1414/Powershell-and-PowerCLI/starting with PowerCLI.md

 `Get-VM –Tag “shaunak”`

 Lets get details of VMs attahed to a somewhat known tag.
-My friend Adeoluwa I cant spel his name but i hope he has used it somewhere in his tag :P
+My friend Adeoluwa I cant spel his name but i hope he has used it somewhere in his tag :-P

 `get-vm -tag "*ade*"`

+for complete dteails of a vm

+`get-vm -name "*shaun*" | format-list `